hamdiz0/LearningDevOps/jenkins/jenkins.md

 # `setting up a job` :

     * choose job type
-    * job => configure => build environment => build steps : you can execute shell commands as long as these tools are installed using shell in the container (commands of tools installed from the ui won't work)
+    * job => configure => build environment => build steps => command: you can execute shell commands as long as these tools are installed using shell in the container (commands of tools installed from the ui won't work)
-    * there is an option that allows executing commands from tools and plugins "add build step" => choose plugin
+    * there is an option that allows executing commands from tools and plugins "add build step" => choose plugin and wirite a related command
     * installing directly on the server (container) is more flexible unlike plugins that provides limited input fields
     * you can build the job by selecting "build now"
     * see build status in the "status" tab